For some reason people read this as a rebuttal of

 Furthermore, good JITs can detect various pattens such as allocations that are tied together and unify the memory allocation/deallocation.
 They can also reallocate elements into the stack frame rather than heap when they detect specific allocation usage.
 Unfortunately, while some of these allocation patterns were discussed by teams when I was at Sun I don’t know if these were actually implemented (mostly because Sun focused on server GCs/JITs that have a very different type of requirements).

 A proper GC optimized for mobile devices and smaller heap overhead will be slower than some of the better desktop GCs but it can actually reduce memory usage compared to native code (by removing unused code paths).
-Just so we can talk scales, our code performed really well on a 2mb 240x320 Nokia device and weaker devices than that.
+Just so we can talk scales, our code performed really well on a 2mb 240×320 Nokia device and weaker devices than that.
 It ran smoothly animations and everything, including GC.

 Notice: This post was automatically converted using a script from an older blogging system.
 Some elements might not have come out as intended….
 If that is the case please let us know via the comments section below.